1758 - Prussian invasion of Moravia – Preparations and Arrival

 - The Prussian dragoons posted at Wolschan were recalled to the camp near Prossnitz.

 - In the evening, after some delays, Fouqué was finally able to send the first section of his convoy forward from Neisse under Major-General von Schenckendorff with part of the siege train and an escort of escorted 4 bns and 2 sqns.
-This first section marched by Siebenhuben (unidentified location), Rosswald (unidentified location), Gross Herrlitz and Bärn to Sternberg.
+This first section marched by Siebenhuben (present-day Sedmlanu, part of Skorošice), Rosswald (present-day Slezské Rudoltice), Groß Herrlitz and Bärn to Sternberg.

 - De Ville's Corps was reinforced with 4 cavalry regiments and 2 uhlans regiments.